siakaramalegos/cloudinary-og-images/README.md

 ## Slides and Controls

-The slides are deployed at [TODO].
+The slides are deployed at https://cloudinary-og.netlify.app/#/.

 To advance the slides, use `n` for next and `p` for previous.
 The right arrow jumps to the next section (and left for previous section).
 Up and down to advance through slides within a section.